RalfJung/dyn-nsupdate/README.rst

 may want to reduce this to 5min to have a smaller timeframe during which your server is not available.

+If you want to be emailed about changes in your IP address, pass ``-v`` as argument.
+The script will then only produce output if it has to update the DNS record.

 Client setup (using a router)
 -----------------------------